Health Library

 3. Loosen the tape around the old bandage.

-4. Air-dry the incision or pat it dry with a clean, fresh towel before reapplying the bandage.
+• Air-dry the incision or pat it dry with a clean, fresh towel before putting on a new gauze pad.

 7. Hold a clean, sterile gauze pad by the corner and place over the incision.